Abdullah-Hassan20/Password-Manager/readme.md

 - Dealing with API's

-## ⚙️ Setup & Installation
+### ⚙️ Setup & Installation

 `1. git clone https://github.com/Abdullah-Hassan20/Password-Manager`
-Open root directory and ru this command
+Open root directory and run this command

 `2. npm i`
 Go to frontend and backend directory and run this command